 - Design your booth

-The fun part!
+The fun part of trade show prep!
 Decide how your booth or stand will look and feel, including the colors and branding you’ll use, and what props you want to bring, such as a table, banners, posters, display stands, sandwich boards, drapes or backing boards, 3D-printed replica of a spaceship…

 - Network with other exhibitors

 You’ll be sharing your audience with all kinds of other businesses on the day, and not all of them will be direct competitors.
+Effective trade show planning involves some detective work to identify networking opportunities.
 Take a look at the attendee list for the day and see if there are any businesses you could reach out to whom might be interested in partnering on some marketing materials, sharing referrals or even pooling logistical costs like transport or shipping.

 - Design your printed marketing materials